Wednesday, 19 February 2014

 The train leaves at 4.30pm everyday and arrives in Baku at 10am.
 The train journey itself is uneventful bar the border crossing.
 This is slow and quite eventful.
 You firstly stop after about 2 hours on the train at Georgian border.
 Passports are taken by officer - and brought back about 40 mins later with exit stamp.
 A few questions were asked but very trivial.
 Everyone just waits outside the train buys drinks from a little stall and smokes.
 You then go about 40 mins further and you get to Azerbaijan border.
 This is more serious.
 By this point the staff have already given you a customs form (its in English and very simple).
 Armed officers enter the train with customs people.
 As a foreigner we were quickly earmarked and had a senior officer take our passports and ask us numerous questions - these were pleasant and the questions mainly concerned money and our bags.
 Some people were invited for further questioning - I cannot tell you what this was based on I'm guessing just random.
 Bags and people were searched (both locals and foreigners).
 You are then photo'd and a few more questions were asked then the visa stamped and that is all you are past the border and then nothing until arrival in Baku.

 I would hasten to add there is no visa possibility at the border ( 2 other foreigners were on train without visas with intention of purchasing at the border but upon realisation of no visa they were removed from the train).

 Again hope this information helped.
-Please ask questions and U will help if I can.
+Please ask questions and I will endeavor help if I can.